What You Need to Know About Weatherization Installer or Technician

 - Air Sealing Technician

 There were about 42,700 jobs for Weatherization Installer or Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Weatherization Installer or Technician by 2026.
-Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.
+The BLS estimates 5,100 yearly job openings in this field.

 The states with the most job growth for Weatherization Installer or Technician are District of Columbia, Colorado, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Virginia.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Weatherization Installers and Technicians Use?
+What Tools do Weatherization Installers and Technicians Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Weatherization Installers and Technicians: